-SAR has limits for exposure to emit radio frequency energy, which is 1.6 watts per kilograms.
+SAR has limits for exposure to emit radio frequency energy, which is 1.6 watts per kilogram.
 However, this is the limit of SAR, if you get SAR value above than 1.6 watts then you might be in danger.
-You can check SAR value with the help of USSD Code.
+You can check SAR value with the help of the USSD Code.

 Here is the SAR Value of Popular Smartphones

 - HTC One (M8): 1.29 w/kg

 - Lenovo k3 note: 1.59 w/kg